w3c/wai-curricula/content/designer/navigation.md

 * design mechanisms  for users to locate specific web pages within sets of web pages, for example:
   * descriptive page titles
+  * text and visual cues in the navigation menu to indicate the current page
+  * descriptive page headings
   * breadcrumb trails
-  * textual and visual cues in the navigation menu to indicate the current page
-  * descriptive page headings
-* identify related requirements for developers to code location mechanisms
 * balance the use of location mechanisms to avoid distractions and unnecessary noise
+* identify related requirements for developers to apply semantics to page titles, headings, non-visual cues, and breadcrumb trails

 ### Teaching Ideas